paulSpades/justReload/README.md

 Client - Works on Firefox and Chromium browsers.

-Servers - Only tested on the PHP dev server, but it should work with any server.
+Servers - Only tested on the PHP dev server, but it should work with any basic HTTP server.

 Very probably crashes when you have other JS errors.